glue-viz/glue/doc/customizing_guide/toolbar.rst

     >>> ImageWidget.tools
     ['Rectangle', 'X range', 'Y range', 'Circle', 'Polygon', 'COLORMAP']

-The strings in the ``modes`` list correspond to the ``tool_id`` attribute on the button/mode classes.
+The strings in the ``tools`` list correspond to the ``tool_id`` attribute on the tool classes.
 If you want to add an existing or custom button to a viewer, you can therefore simply do e.g.:

 .. code:: python

     from glue.viewers.image.qt import ImageWidget
-    ImageWidget.tools.append('custom_mode')
+    ImageWidget.tools.append('custom_tool')

 Including toolbars in custom viewers
 ------------------------------------

-When defining a data viewer (as described in :doc:`full_custom_qt_viewer`), it is straightforward to add a toolbar that can then be used to add buttons.
-To do this, when defining your `glue.viewers.common.qt.data_viewer.DataViewer` subclass, you should also specify the ``_toolbar_cls`` and ``modes`` class-level attributes, which should give the class to use for the toolbar, and the default modes that should be present in the toolbar:
+When defining a data viewer (as described in :doc:`full_custom_qt_viewer`), it is straightforward to add a toolbar that can then be used to add tools.
+To do this, when defining your `glue.viewers.common.qt.data_viewer.DataViewer` subclass, you should also specify the ``_toolbar_cls`` and ``tools`` class-level attributes, which should give the class to use for the toolbar, and the default tools that should be present in the toolbar:

 .. code:: python